texfaq/texfaq.github.io/FAQ-parmoderr.md

 ---
+title:  Not in outer par mode
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# Not in outer par mode

 For example:
 ```latex